How do you see the forest but keep teams focused on their own trees? With Subprojects.

-With Space Manager, you can set up a “Master Space” for the entire development team, then a series of “Child Spaces,” one for each client.
+With Subprojects, you can set up a “Master Space” for the entire development team, then a series of “Child Spaces,” one for each client.
 The process will then work as shown in the diagram below.

 As clients submit tickets, the tickets are tagged with the child space name of each client (in the diagram, “C1,” “C2” and “C3).